-- (1) Initial monitoring plan.
-Unless otherwise specified by permit or order of the Commissioner, the owner or operator of any source who is required to install, operate and maintain a CEMS or COMS pursuant to this section shall submit a monitoring plan to the Commissioner for approval.
-The monitoring plan shall be submitted electronically to the Commissioner not less than ninety (90) days before the initiation of the performance specification testing required by this section.
-The initial monitoring plan shall contain the following information: - (A) A brief description of the source, including, the type of unit or process, type of fuel combusted, type or types of emission control devices, and operational parameters; - (B) A description of the monitoring equipment design, proposed or current monitor location and sampling site location.
-Such description shall include facility schematics and engineering drawings of the monitoring and sample probe locations; data acquisition system specifications; analytical monitoring technique; make, model and serial number of each monitor; and sampling system design;
+(1) Initial monitoring plan.
+Unless otherwise specified by permit or order of the Commissioner, the owner or operator of any source who is required to install, operate and maintain CEMS or COMS pursuant to this section shall submit a monitoring plan to the Commissioner for approval.
+The monitoring plan shall be submitted electronically to the Commissioner at least ninety (90) days before the initiation of the performance specification testing required by this subsection.
+The initial monitoring plan shall contain the following information:

+- (A) A brief description of the source, including, the type of unit or process, type of fuel combusted, type or types of emission control devices, and operational parameters; - (B) A description of the monitoring equipment design, proposed or current monitor location and sampling site location.
+This description should include facility schematics and engineering drawings of the monitoring and sample probe locations; data acquisition system specifications; analytical monitoring technique; make, model and serial number of each monitor; and sampling system design; - (C) The performance specification testing for each pollutant to be conducted by the owner or operator as required by this subsection; and - (D) Procedures and reports, including quality assurance and quality control plans and audits, procedures and performance specifications, procedures for calibration, calibration drift determination and adjustment, preventative maintenance and repair, data recording, calculations, exceedances, data availability, and corrective action for monitoring system breakdowns.